ghkhashayar/docs/docs/widgets/item-list.md

+---
+sidebarDepth: 0
+---
 # Item List Widget
 ![Item list widget](../images/screenshots/widgets/item-list.jpg)

-This widget using to store array of fields.
+This widget used to store an array of fields.

 ## Sample
 ```php